Benchmark Assessments: Test Format

 50/50: Assessments continue even after an incorrect response is given.
 Student starts with three choices.
 If an incorrect answer is given, one distractor is removed and they are presented with two choices – 50/50.
 If the student selects the incorrect choice again, the assessment will advance to the next question.

 Errorless: Assessments continue even after an incorrect response is given.
 Student starts with three choices.
 If an incorrect answer is given or no response, one distractor is removed and they are presented with two choices.
 If the student selects the incorrect choice again or does not respond, another distractor is removed.
 They are then presented with the final and correct choice.
-Teachers may select no response if the student does not respond at each step given the appropriate wait time.
+Service providers may select no response if the student does not respond at each step given the appropriate wait time.
 When a correct response is selected, the assessment will move to the next question. *Note with the Errorless Writing - Student is presented with three choices, however, there is no incorrect choice.
 Students are simply encouraged to make choices.

 Multiple Choice: Student is presented with three choices.
 Students are given one opportunity to respond.
 After they make their selection, the next question will appear.